-Communication: The official communication mechanism at Framingham State University is the assigned campus email.
+Communication: The official communication mechanism at Bridgewater State University is the assigned campus email.
 The instructor will communicate information about the course with students via the Blackboard email system.
 Please check email regularly.
-In-depth questions for the instructor should be addressed in-person.
+In-depth questions for the instructor should be addressed inperson.
 Minor questions may be sent via email.
 The instructor will respond within 24 hours Monday-Friday, and within 48 hours over weekends or holidays.
 Any significant concern from the class should be addressed with the instructor through an appointment or during office hours; email is not an appropriate method to resolve significant concerns.

-Documented Disabilities: Framingham State University is committed to providing an equal educational opportunity for all students.
-If you have a documented disability and need any kind of special accommodations for this class, please contact Academic Support (Ms. LaDonna Bridges at lbridges@framingham.edu or 508-626-4906).
+Documented Disabilities: Bridgewater State University is committed to providing an equal educational opportunity for all students.
 Please be aware that any request for special accommodations for testing must be made at least 24 hours prior to scheduled exams or the final exam.